-IMMUNOGEN, INC. 3,900,000 SHARES OF COMMON STOCK (PAR VALUE OF \$.01 PER SHARE)
+IMMUNOGEN, INC. 1,916,666 SHARES OF COMMON STOCK (PAR VALUE OF \$.01 PER SHARE)

-The 3,900,000 shares of Common Stock of ImmunoGen, Inc., a Massachusetts corporation ("ImmunoGen" or the "Company"), offered hereby are being sold by the selling stockholders identified herein and their pledgees, donees, transferees or other successors in interest (the "Selling Stockholders").
+The 1,916,666 shares of Common Stock of ImmunoGen, Inc., a Massachusetts corporation ("ImmunoGen" or the "Company"), offered hereby are being sold by the selling stockholders identified herein (the "Selling Stockholders").
 Such offers and sales may be made on one or more exchanges, in the over-the-counter market, or otherwise, at prices and on terms then prevailing, or at prices related to the then-current market price, or in negotiated transactions, or by underwriters pursuant to underwriting agreements in customary form, or in a combination of any such methods of sale.
-The Selling Stockholders may also sell such shares in accordance with Rule 144 under the Securities Act of 1933, as amended (the "1933 Act").
+The Selling Stockholders may also sell such shares in accordance with Rule 144 under the Securities Act.
 The Selling Stockholders are identified and certain information with respect to them is provided under the caption "Selling Stockholders" herein, to which reference is made.
 The expenses of the registration of the securities offered hereby, including fees of counsel for the Company, will be paid by the Company.
-The following expenses will be borne by the Selling Stockholders: underwriting discounts and selling commissions, if any, and the fees of legal counsel, if any, for the Selling Stockholders in excess of an aggregate of \$10,000 which the Company has agreed to pay in connection with the private placement of securities convertible into the shares offered hereby and the registration of the shares offered herein.
+The following expenses will be borne by the Selling Stockholders: underwriting discounts and selling commissions, if any, and the fees of legal counsel, if any, for the Selling Stockholders.
 The filing by the Company of this Prospectus in accordance with the requirements of Form S-3 is not an admission that any person whose shares are included herein is an "affiliate" of the Company.

 The Selling Stockholders have advised the Company that they have not engaged any person as an underwriter or selling agent for any of such shares, but they may in the future elect to do so, and they will be responsible for paying such a person or persons customary compensation for so acting.
-The Selling Stockholders and any broker executing sell orders on behalf of any Selling Stockholders may be deemed to be "underwriters" within the meaning of the 1933 Act, in which event commissions received by any such broker may be deemed to be underwriting commissions under the 1933 Act.
+The Selling Stockholders and any broker executing sell orders on behalf of any Selling Stockholder may be deemed to be "underwriters" within the meaning of the Securities Act, in which event commissions received by any such broker may be deemed to be underwriting commissions under the Securities Act.
 The Company will not receive any of the proceeds from the sale of the securities offered hereby.
 The Common Stock is listed on the Nasdaq Stock Market ("Nasdaq") under the symbol IMGN.
-On April 9, 1996, the closing sale price of the Common Stock, as reported by Nasdaq, was \$2.56 per share.
+On November 6, 1996, the closing sale price of the Common Stock, as reported by Nasdaq, was \$3.00 per share.